odenipinedo/odin-recipes/README.md

 # odin-recipes

-The current version of this repository is a basic html-only recipe website.
+The current version of this repository is a basic css and html recipe website.